sblauth/cashocs/docs/source/demos/optimal_control/doc_poisson.rst

         ocp.solve('lbfgs', 1e-3, 0.0, 100)

-    to solve the optimization problem with the L-BFGS method, an relative tolerance of 1e-3, no absolute tolerance, and a maximum of 100 iterations.
+    to solve the optimization problem with the L-BFGS method, a relative tolerance of 1e-3, no absolute tolerance, and a maximum of 100 iterations.

-    The possible values for these are the same as the corresponding ones in the config file.
+    The possible values for these arguments are the same as :ref:`the corresponding ones in the config file
+    <config_ocp_optimization_routine>`.
 This just allows for some shortcuts, e.g., when one wants to quickly use a different solver.

 Finally, we visualize the results using matplotlib and the following code ::